Islandora/documentation/docs/mvp/mvp_doc.md

 ![Create a Resource](https://raw.githubusercontent.com/Islandora-CLAW/CLAW/master/docs/assets/image03.png)

-Meanwhile, Salmon will receive the creation event, and ingest the supplied representation in Fedora.
+Meanwhile, Sync will receive the creation event, and ingest the supplied representation in Fedora.
 Fedora will then emit a creation event.

 ![Emit a creation event](https://raw.githubusercontent.com/Islandora-CLAW/CLAW/master/docs/assets/image02.png)